ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 But we don't have constant round.
 Our round complexity does depend on the number of parties and the security parameter.
 Unlike this concurrent work which is also presenting here at this conference.
-This work is a constant-round MPQC but it doesn't have identifiable abort.
+This work by Bartusek, Coladangelo, Khurana, and Ma is a constant-round MPQC but it doesn't have identifiable abort.

 Moreover, our construction is fair if the underlying classical MPC is fair.
 When I say fair, I mean that either everyone gets their output or nobody does.